We recommend at least 3%.

-The Lots of Lather Quick Mix is comprised of Coconut, Palm Oil, Canola Oil, Olive Oil and Castor Oil.
-It produces an extremely hard bar that has large bubbles with good stability.
+The Lots of Lather Quick Mix is comprised of Coconut, Palm Oil, Canola Oil, Olive Oil, Castor Oil and Vitamin E. It produces an extremely hard bar that has large bubbles with good stability.
 The resulting soap rinses away cleanly in the shower.
 Because of the lathering properties, this recipe does best at a 7% superfat or below.
 With the purchase of Lots of Lather Quick Mix you also receive a PDF that includes information on lye and water amounts.

 "Thank you for your prompt response.
 Bramble Berry has the best customer service of any company I know of.
 Pass the word!" -Rene

 Melissa of Hallowell Soap Works has built a name for herself in the soaping community with her gorgeous products.
 Melissa creates a wide range of stunning items, including cold process soap, lip balms, bath bombs and more.
 In particular, Hallowell Soap Works is known for their signature “strong arm swirl.”
 The swirl features a pronounced wave-like swirl that resembles […]

 The post Chatting with Melissa of Hallowell Soap Works appeared first on Soap Queen.